hoogles/CMPUT404-assignment-css-hell/README.md

 Code is licensed under the Apache 2.0 license.

 HTML, CSS by Hart Ramsey.
 Space background image by http://1-background.com/images/stars-1/star-space-tile.jpg.
 The RSS feed image is owned by the Mozilla Foundation.
+The wood bar is owned by theoatmeal.